 Somnia Sleep Protocol

-Brain Health Restoration has developed a comprehensive sleep protocol combining good sleep habits and gentle non-invasive electromagnetic brain wave stimulation.
-By making simple changes in your lifestyle, setting your circadian rhythm and practicing healthy sleep patterns, you can gain back control of your overall health and wellness.
-BHR is currently offering this protocol at their Somnia Clinics in Nevada and Palm Springs, California.
+Brain Health Restoration is a sleep disorder clinic that has developed a comprehensive sleep protocol combining good sleep habits and gentle non-invasive electromagnetic brain wave stimulation.
+By making simple changes in your lifestyle, setting your circadian rhythm, and practicing healthy sleep patterns, you can gain back control of your overall health and wellness.
+We are currently offering our sleep disorder treatment at our Somnia Clinics in Nevada and Palm Springs, California.

 What are the Risks of Insufficient Sleep?

-Studies show, the shorter you sleep, the shorter your life.
+Studies show that the shorter you sleep, the shorter your life.
 Not getting an adequate amount of sleep can lead to various health risks and vulnerabilities that can affect your mental and physical wellness.
 Sleep affects much more than many may assume.
 Several risks associated with insufficient sleep include: